Diokuz/fps/readme.md

-fps - util for meashurement fps distribution on testcases.
+fps - util for measurement fps distribution on testcases.

 ## Demo